LoicH/aps/README.md

 # aps
+(for « **A**nalyse de **p**apiers **s**cientifiques »)
-Analysis of scientific papers and results visualization
+Analysis of scientific papers and results visualization.

+2nd year project, in June 2016.
+We mined scientific publications from our school to generate insights about the topics and the authors.

-# Plugins:
+# Plugins used:

-* nltk
+* nltk for natural language processing

-* latexcodec
+* latexcodec to work with LaTeX

-* Flask
+* Flask to code the server

-* pdfMiner
+* pdfMiner to extract text from pdf

-* bibtexparser
+* bibtexparser to extract data from bibtex files

-* rdflib
+* rdflib to work with RDF and represent information

-* pyspotlight
+* pyspotlight to connect to DBpedia and retrieve semantic categories/topics

-* datetime
+* datetime for time computations

+To install them all (Linux):
 → ```sudo pip install nltk latexcodec Flask pdfMiner bibtexparser rdflib pyspotlight dateutil```

-(The list of requirements may be not up-to-date, if you have an import error, please message us and we'll update the list!)

-# How to view the wordcloud:
+# How to view the wordcloud of topics:

 1) You will need a command line inside the source folder.
 You can execute ```cd aps/``` after cloning our repository.